 Pyogenic granuloma

-Lobular capillary hemangiomaPyogenic granulomas are small, raised, and red bumps on the skin.
-The bumps have a smooth surface and may be moist.
-They bleed easily because of the high number of blood vessels at the site.
+Lobular capillary hemangiomaA pyogenic granulomas is a small, raised, and red bump on the skin.
+The bump has a smooth surface and may be moist.
+It bleeds easily because of the high number of blood vessels at the site.
 It is a benign (noncancerous) growth.

 Causes